apache/openwhisk/tools/db/README.md

 * `--sourceDbUrl`: Server URL of the source database, that has to be backed up.
 E.g. 'https://xxx:yyy@domain.couch.com:443'.
 * `--targetDbUrl`: Server URL of the target database, where the backup is stored.
 Like sourceDbUrl.

+Keep in mind, that only the core databases of OpenWhisk are considered by this backup script.

 ### Creating a snapshot